Cucumber Vinegar Salad

 Notes

-*You can also combine the cucumbers, onions, and dressing in a resealable plastic bag to marinade.
+• You can also combine the cucumbers, onions, and dressing in a resealable plastic bag to marinate.
 Drain liquid from the bag and pour the salad into a bowl to serve.

-*You can store these vinegar marinated cucumbers in your fridge in a jar or air-tight container for up to three days.
+• Store these vinegar marinated cucumbers in your fridge in a jar or air-tight container for up to three days.
 Any longer than that and the cucumbers will lose their “crisp-ness” and become limp.
-There is also a slight risk for microbes forming after three days, but I know some people keep them in their fridge and continue to eat them for up to a week without any issues.

 Nutrition Information